 Elizabeth is interested in community acupuncture because it’s a practice of people getting needs met by sharing resources, because it creates space for people to determine how acupuncture benefits them and use it accordingly, and because it supports a diverse and evolving practice that prioritizes relevance, efficacy, and experience.
-Elizabeth received a master's degree from Tri-State College of Acupuncture in 2008 and has been treating in Brooklyn since.
+Elizabeth received a masters degree from Tri-State College of Acupuncture in 2008 and has been treating in Brooklyn since.

 Selina holds a Masters of Science in Acupuncture from Pacific College of Oriental Medicine.
 She is a New York State Licensed Acupuncture, and a Nationally Certified Diplomate in Acupuncture by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).
 Continuing her clinical training in pain management for chronic diseases and integrative therapies for oncology, she also works with children on a range of issues.
 Selina treats many conditions, and specializes in emotional well-being, pain management and women's health.
 Before entering the world of integrative healthcare, Selina focused on social justice issues of food safety, literacy and citizenship rights in the not-for-profit world and academia.
 She believes that everyone has the right to affordable, safe healthcare, and community acupuncture is one of the best ways to access it.